Metal injection molding

 Yes.
 Many inquiries start from parts that are currently machined or assembled through multiple operations.
 We can help review whether a shift toward MIM is worth evaluating.

-Do you only support large-volume projects?
+Do you only support large-volume metal injection molding projects?

 Project suitability depends on the part and the commercial context.
 Volume is important, but it is only one part of the decision.